SoftwareGuy/Ignorance/README.md

 Please note that the repository doesn't include Mirror, instead it only provides you the Ignorance code.

-Make sure you have Mirror installed and up to date before installing Mirror.
+Make sure you have Mirror installed and up to date before installing Ignorance.

 -   [ENet-CSharp](https://github.com/SoftwareGuy/ENet-CSharp): **slightly modified version included**